brendonjkding/theos/README.md

 </p>

 ## This Fork
+* **Note**: From now on, this fork will only pick strictly necessary commits from official theos.
 * Add support for projects with spaces in path
 * Add option to store local data (.theos) in ~/.theos instead
 * Add ability to directly install Tweak to Simulator